jydataman/Project-1-CSC317/README.md

 And make sure the file name is RandomizeInPlace because the class name is RandomizeInPlace.

 I simply left the src code so copying and pasting can be easy to do.
+Just click on RandomizeInPlace.Java file.